Fragaria × ananassa strawberry crop with ALOMYXA®

 Fruiting and Harvest

 Continuous fertigation.
 Developing fruit demands constant absorption.
-Maintaining an active rhizosphere during ripening can contribute to fruit fill and quality.
+Maintaining an active rhizosphere during ripening supports nutrient uptake at that stage.

 06